The Magisterium

 is pray with the Bible, reflect on it personally, and find unique

-spiritual insights that apply to their daily lives through it....along with the millions of people who have lived it before them.
+spiritual insights that apply to their daily lives through it....along with the millions of holy people who have lived it before them.
 However, these personal reflections must not take one off into

 his own version of things.
-You may have that pride within you, but you do not
+You may have that pride within you, but you do not have that authority.

 Rather than just "studying" the Bible as a historical work, or a collection of verses to satisfy one's own opinions, Catholics encounter the Bible as the living word of God that unites prayer, liturgy, and daily spiritual growth.
 Its a process, not a stop and go routine.